Big Brother 18 (American season): Future appearances

 Jozea Flores was one of two former Big Brother HouseGuests included in a public vote to compete in Big Brother: Over the Top, but he was not chosen to return.
 Paul Abrahamian returned for Big Brother 19 as a HouseGuest while Nicole Franzel returned to host the first HoH Competition of the season.
 In 2018, Abrahamian made a cameo appearance on the series premiere of Celebrity Big Brother during the first HoH competition.
 Later that year, Victor Arroyo, along with Abrahamian and Franzel appeared on Big Brother 20 to celebrate Nicole and Victor's engagement.
-In 2019, Franzel and Arroyo competed on The Amazing Race 31 In 2020, Franzel returned alongside Da'Vonne Rogers to compete for a third time on Big Brother: All Stars.
+In 2019, Franzel and Arroyo competed on The Amazing Race 31 In 2020, Cody Calafiore returned with Franzel alongside Da'Vonne Rogers to compete for a third time on Big Brother: All Stars.
 In 2023, Franzel competed on Big Brother Reindeer Games.

 Rogers, Arroyo, Flores, Paulie Calafiore, and Natalie Negrotti competed on multiple seasons of MTV's The Challenge.
 In 2018, Calafiore appeared on the first season of Ex on the Beach, and later that year, Brooks and Flores appeared on the second season.
 In 2023, Calafiore competed on the second season of The Challenge: USA.
 In 2025, Rogers competed on the fifth season of The Challenge: All Stars.

 In 2024, Rogers competed on the Amazon Freevee reality competition series The Goat.
 In 2025, Calafiore appeared on Peacock reality TV series Vanderpump Villa.

 In 2025, Negrotti competed on The Amazing Race 38 partnered with her sister Stephanie.